57% of member-based organisations do not have an engagement strategy

 Integrations graphic for engagement strategy

-The 57% of member-based organisations that do not have an engagement strategy, can benefit significantly from online engagement in the following ways:
+The 57% of member-based organisations that do not have an engagement strategy can benefit significantly from online engagement in the following ways:

 4. Improved retention rates - By engaging with members online, organisations can target specific segments, such as younger audiences, build stronger relationships, and increase loyalty.
 This can help improve retention rates and reduce member churn.